We are also interested in sleep pathologies, including effects of restricted sleep on brain and body and connections between sleep and depression.

 Read more about homeostatic regulation of sleep and look at the publications.

 Too short or bad quality sleep affects performance and mood next day.
 Epidemiological studies evidence connections between short/bad quality sleep and several common diseases.
-However, the mechanisms by which sleep loss contributes to development of these conditions is not well understood.
+However, the mechanisms by which sleep loss contributes to the development of these conditions is not well understood.

 We have investigated the consequences of short/bad quality sleep in epidemiological cohorts and conducted experimental sleep restrictions in healthy volunteers.
 The epidemiological cohorts offer an opportunity to identify individuals, who have sleeping problems and compare them to those, who report good sleep quality.
 The participants report of their actual health condition and sleep behavior in their normal living conditions, providing relevant information to analyze correlations between diseases and sleep.
-The experimental designs offer a tightly controlled conditions with possibility to EEG recordings and frequent sample collection, as well as performance tests.
+The experimental designs offer a tightly controlled conditions with the possibility to EEG recordings and frequent sample collection, as well as performance tests.

 Comparing results obtained from different approaches gives a more comprehensive idea about the consequences of sleep insufficiency and development of associated pathologies.